Advice to Help You Safeguard in Sport, PE and Active Lifestyles

-Active Devon is committed to promoting the safety and welfare of all participants engaged in organised sport, PE and active lifestyle across the county.
+We’re committed to promoting the safety and welfare of all participants engaged in organised sport, PE and active lifestyles across the county.

 We aim to contribute to safeguarding by:

 - Embedding safeguarding in the organised sport and active lifestyle landscape across Devon.

 - Implementing and demonstrating best safeguarding practice when its staff, volunteers or others are providing services, activities and programmes for participants of any age.